 Residential OT Graduate Programs—Launch Your Career Faster

-Accelerate your education by choosing the Residential format of our OT programs.
+Accelerate your education by choosing the Residential format of our OT programs in Florida.
 Typically spanning 6 trimesters for the MOT and 8 trimesters for the OTD,* the Residential format offers a blend of online coursework and in-person lab classes on weekdays.
 Enjoy a high level of engagement with your cohort and faculty mentors, while delving into advanced concepts in OT pedagogy and practice.
 Immerse yourself in a supportive environment of peers, all striving toward work that empowers yourselves and your patients.

 Learn on an Expanded Schedule: Flex OT Graduate Programs